 - Prevents remaining teeth from shifting

-- Restore ability to chew and speak without movement restriction
+- Restore the ability to chew and speak without movement restriction

 Dental Bridge FAQs